Posts Tagged chinese herbs

 Do you have a product with pinyin: ma huang?
 The ingredient helped with my energy level, my appetite and my sex drive and was quite literally a miracle.
 Then I think it was taken off the market.
 Now I am reading it is back with specific parts of the plant removed.
 Is it still effective?
 It seems if the FDA is requiring the active compound to be removed it will no longer be useful.
 I am confused and looking for a solution.

 In traditional Chinese medicine, ma huang was not used an energy stimulant, it was used for lung and breathing problems.
 The misuse of the herb as an energy stimulant is what led to it being removed.
-You would do better to utilize Qi tonics and benefit your health rather than utilizing ephedra this way.
+You would do better to utilize Qi tonics such as our Sea of Qi formula and benefit your health rather than utilizing ephedra this way.
 It is said that using stimulants is like stealing vitality from your future health; ask anyone with adrenal fatigue.
 By utilizing a Qi Tonic, you are actually helping to build your energy and support the organ systems that help you maintain healthy energy levels.

 Oh!
 I like that reasoning!
 That makes perfect sense!
 Thank you!!
 I will go find the appropriate Qi tonic and be grateful to hang onto the healthy energy I have!